Zaffri/configurable-graphql-ctf/README.md

 ## 3. Running your own CTF
 This application is simply a vulnerable GraphQL target, it has no features for flag submission, user, teams or scoreboards.
 If you are looking for this type of functionality you could use a platform such as CTFd along side it.

-## 4. Developing Custom Challenges (extensibility)
+## 4. Developing Custom Challenges (extendibility)
-The system is intended to be extensible with the idea that other developers should be able to develop and plug in their own CTF challenge modules, however, due to GraphQL's nature there are some design considerations to be made aware of before doing this.
+The system is intended to be extendable with the idea that other developers should be able to develop and plug in their own CTF challenge modules, however, due to GraphQL's nature there are some design considerations to be made aware of before doing this.
 Additionally, the application has been designed in such a way that specific conventions should be followed, these are defined below.

+This documentation is a WIP

 ### 4.1 Declaring a New Challenge Module